Organization applications open. See timeline.

 - Keep your proposals small and manageable.
 (We originally wanted to include documentation for using our estimator with industrial batch pickling machinery in our proposal, and only left it out because one of our community members deeply involved in open-sourcing pickle machinery was going to be writing her PhD thesis during the program.)
 We ended up having more than enough work to keep Sam busy!

 - Leverage your networks when looking for a technical writer.
 Ask everyone in your community for recommendations.
-Although we found Sam through the Season of Docs GitHub, we felt confident working with them because we'd talked to several people during the application period.
+Although we found Sam through the Google Season of Docs GitHub, we felt confident working with them because we'd talked to several people during the application period.

 - Welcome your technical writer into your community!
 Sam let us know that the enthusiastic attitude of the GloriousPicklers made it easy to ask questions.